jubishop/blockly-samples/codelabs/custom_generator/custom_generator.md

 --> Read more about [operator precedence in Blockly](https://developers.google.com/blockly/guides/create-custom-blocks/operator-precedence).

-Since JSON does not allow values that are expressions, you do not need to consider operator precedence for the generator that you are building in this codelab.
-You can use the same value everywhere a precedence value is required.
-In this case, we'll call it `PRECEDENCE`.
+Since JSON does not allow values that are expressions, the code does not need to consider operator precedence for the generator being built in this codelab.
+The same value can be used everywhere a precedence value is required.
+In this codelab, use `PRECEDENCE`.

-You need to be able to access this value inside your block generators, so add `PRECEDENCE` to your language generator:
+Since the code needs to be able to access this value inside the block generators, add `PRECEDENCE` to the language generator:

 ```js
 jsonGenerator.PRECEDENCE = 0;